 Being part of the donor recruitment team and able to observe how the community kampong spirit being slowly rekindled, as we reach out to the different communities, has since been a wonderful experience.
-Understanding that my work can potentially help save many lives in the future gave me a far greater sense of achievement than seven years of pushing papers and battling bureaucracies.
+Understanding that my work can potentially help save many lives in the future gave me a great sense of achievement.

 But my journey in the BMDP was not a smooth sailing one as unfavourable news about the organisation began to surface on local newspapers at the same time as I joined.
 Knocking on doors and seeking community partnerships became an uphill climb and subsequent spotlight shone on the BMDP made my journey here an arduous one.
 But the team and I knew all too well the price our beneficiaries – patients needing a lifesaving bone marrow transplant, has to pay if we were to give in to the situation.